aphex-/BrotherhoodOfNode/README.md

 			// (if your nodes content has changed call: TriggerChangeEvent()) }

-		// To return a result of your one of the nodes output sockets. public override object GetResultOf(Socket outSocket)
+		// To return a result of one of the nodes output sockets. public override object GetResultOf(Socket outSocket)
 		{
 			// Check if the assigned socket is ready for a result..